mocarz21/My_CV_page/README.md

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
+- **Bootstrap**: A powerful front-end framework for faster and easier web development.
 - **SCSS**: Used for styling components with enhanced CSS capabilities.
 - **React Icons**: Used to include icons from various libraries.
 - **React Reveal**: For adding animations on scroll.